 ...

-How Does Fentanyl Make You Feel and Its Effects
+How Does Fentanyl Make You Feel?
+Side Effects and Risks

 Fentanyl use can pose life-threatening risks, particularly during initial treatment, after a dosage increase, among older individuals or those with pre-existing lung conditions.